 Gimkit is similar to Kahoot and Quizziz but supercharged.
 It allows students to take quizzes in a similar fashion to the other two but unlike both Kahoot and Quizizz students answer questions independently earning “cash” for correct answers.
-The quizzes are time based or are by amount of earned.
+The quizzes are time-based or are by the amount of cash earned.

 Teachers can create their own “kit” (quiz) or use a quizlet, it is VERY easy to set up.
 A new feature just released is assignments that can be set in the same way as Google Classroom (In fact Gimkit quizzes can now be set in Google Classroom.

 Quizlet is another quiz app (shocking!) like Quizizz, Kahoot and Gimkit but it also has other tools built in.
-It has flashcards and a match up game.
-Again you can make you own resources or use ones that are already made by other users.
+It has flashcards and a matchup game.
+Again you can make your own resources or use ones that are already made by other users.
 As we have seen in a few of the above reviews, you can embed a quizlet into some other apps, making quizlet a very versatile tool for the classroom.

 Augmented Reality Classroom Apps For Teachers.